RoziPanova/SoftUniFundamentals/README.md

 # 📦 SoftUniFundamentals

->This repository is from my SoftUni Fundamentals with C# course i compleated from in 2023
+>This repository is from my SoftUni Fundamentals with C# course I took in 2023

 ---